wayne930242/blog-source/source/_drafts/blades-in-the-dark-srd.md

 ## NPC &amp; faction downtime

-NPCs and factions also do things when the PCs have downtime.
+NPC 們and factions also do things when the PC 們have downtime.
 The GM **advances their project clocks** and chooses a downtime maneuver or two for each faction that they’re interested in at the moment.
 Choose any maneuver that makes sense for that faction to pursue.
 For example:

 * Seize a claim or increase hold, make an enemy vulnerable, or reduce the hold of a vulnerable enemy.
-* Gather information on the PCs (may be opposed by a PC roll) or another subject.
+* Gather information on the PC 們(may be opposed by a PC roll) or another subject.
 * Achieve a short-term goal they’re in position to accomplish.
 * Acquire a new asset.
 * Call in a favor from another faction.